Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 #### Creating a data dictionary from an existing data source

-Not all research study data will be gathered through original data collection methods though.
+Not all research study data will be gathered through original data collection methods.
 You may be collecting external data sources from organizations like school districts or state departments of education.
 In these cases you will begin building your data dictionaries later in the cycle, when data is received, and rather than the forward moving flow we discussed before where the dictionary is built first, we will now have to work backwards to answer questions about our data.

 The first step in building your data dictionary now is to review your existing data.
 Yet, it turns out that all this tells you is what **does** exist in the data, not what **should** exist in the data.
 Items could be incorrectly coded, columns could be assigned the incorrect variable type, and so forth.
 As you review your data, start to collect questions such as: